Scott Blakey: Early seed research and collection

 Blakey spent a considerable amount of time travelling around Asia during the 1980s and estimates that he covered close to 40,000 miles on his 1964 Royal Enfield Bullet motorbike, where he collected cannabis seeds of local landrace strains between 1982 and 1986.
 The main countries he travelled to included Burma, Thailand, Malaysia, Singapore, and India, with a considerable amount of time spent in a plant nursery within an ashram in Pondicherry known as ‘The Mother.’
-In this Ashram, he was given the name "Shantibaba" (peace person) by the local Sadhu's.
+In this Ashram, he was given the name "Shantibaba" (peace person) by the local Sadhus.

 In 1986, Blakey toured the South American continent for 11 months, collecting seed and pods for his own private seed bank and research.
 During this time, he visited Peru, Colombia, Ecuador, Bolivia and Chile.
 He also covered the desert and jungle regions, and the Andes.

 The Amsterdam years

 Shantibaba moved to Amsterdam in 1988 where he became an integral contributor to the "coffee shop" scene with a knack for producing high quality charas from his extensive seed collection.
 In 1994 he co-founded the Greenhouse Seed Co. with Arjan Roskam, whilst he was working closely with Neville Schoenmakers.
 Together, they went on to win many awards including the Cannabis Cup for White Widow, Super Silver Haze, White Rhino and El Nino.
-Scott and Neville developed the NL5 x Haze, a seed line, which forms part of the foundation for all Haze strains.
+Scott and Neville developed the NL5 x Haze seed line, which is the foundation for many popular haze hybrids.
 In 1998 Shantibaba took out all first and second prizes for Super Silver Haze, Mango Haze and Shantibaba's Hash.
 Scott and Neville always valued plants over profits and at the peak of success, this unfortunately led to a falling out with Arjan due to their contrasting priorities.

 At this point in time, Blakey took all of his mother and father plants, and teamed up with his friend and international drug smuggler, Howard Marks to create Mr. Nice Seedbank.
 Many new and old strains were made available through this new venture, including strains such as Shit, Devil and Spice.
 With the help of Neville Schoenmakers, Shantibaba decided to change the names of many strains that had brought him fame, in order to distinguish the original genetics from other companies claiming to still breed them.
 White Widow became Black Widow, Great White Shark aka Peacemaker became Shark Shock, and White Rhino became Medicine Man.

 As a prolific breeder and grower of cannabis and strains, Shantibaba began consulting for several farms and writing columns for cannabis magazines such as Dolce Vita and Treating Yourself.